jakswa/node-mailpress/README.md

 node-mailpress
 ==============

 Wiring up of [node-mailer](https://github.com/andris9/Nodemailer) to templates.
 Plop in the module, insert configs, and some template files, and you're ready to churn out some emails!
+Comes packaged with default naming expectations for quickly making mailers.
+For example, a `welcome.js` mailer will have template files named `mailer.html` and `mailer.txt` in the `templateDir`.
+You can override such expectations when creating a mailer.

 ## Requirements